kbuckleys/ZENU/README.md

 A one-stop package management solution for Arch-based platforms and a part of the [ZENWORKS](https://github.com/kbuckleys/zenWORKS) Suite.

-ZENU is an extensive Lua script that utilizes [paru](https://github.com/Morganamilo/paru) and [fzf](https://github.com/junegunn/fzf) to deliver a complete, minimal and convenient TUI solution for your package queries, management and updates.
+ZENU is an extensive Lua script that utilizes [paru](https://github.com/Morganamilo/paru) and [fzf](https://github.com/junegunn/fzf) to deliver a complete, minimal and convenient TUI solution for your Arch package queries, management and updates.
+And since it solely uses paru, it inherently covers the official repos as well as the AUR.
+However, the script won't install paru on its own and you must have it installed beforehand in order for the script to work.

 <img width="1000" height="1100" alt="2026-07-13-130522_hyprshot" src="https://github.com/user-attachments/assets/0869944b-b7da-4323-97e2-1a53d97b6bff" />